ajrgodfrey/ActionBook/BrailleRInAction/09-GGPlot.md

 Each sub-chart has 2 layers.
 Panel 1 represents data for year = 1999.
 Layer 1 of panel 1 is a set of 117 points.
-Layer 2 of panel 1 is a 'lowess' smoothed curve with 95% confidence intervals.Panel 2 represents data for year = 2008.
+Layer 2 of panel 1 is a 'lowess' smoothed curve with 95% confidence intervals covering 9.8% of the graph.Panel 2 represents data for year = 2008.
 Layer 1 of panel 2 is a set of 117 points.
-Layer 2 of panel 2 is a 'lowess' smoothed curve with 95% confidence intervals.
+Layer 2 of panel 2 is a 'lowess' smoothed curve with 95% confidence intervals covering 9.8% of the graph.
 ```